 Sherwood Park Boundary Consultation - 2018

 Note: At the March 21st EICS Board of Trustees meeting, the EICS Board voted unanimously in support of moving forward with Option 5 as the model for the Sherwood Park Boundaries Consultation.
 These changes will not take place until September of 2019 to allow the EICS Board of Trustees, administrators and staff to have sufficient time to make the necessary infrastructure and programming changes needed for a seamless transition for both students and staff.
 To read the news release, please click here.
+To use the boundary map and designated school chart, please click here.

 During the first months of 2018, Elk Island Catholic Schools (EICS), we will be reaching out to our EICS family (parents, students, staff and community members) to look at future boundaries that will serve us for a number of years moving forward.
 Essentially, Sherwood Park is a very fast-growing community and our population has climbed 24.2 % over the past 10 years and our student numbers have increased by over 700 students.
 We need to look forward to how we can best serve our population within our existing schools while the population continues to increase in certain areas of our community.